Monika Gabriela Dorniak | FRINGE Warszawa 2025

 This exhibition will take place within the context of the fourth edition of FRINGE Warszawa @fringe_warszawa and is curated by Katie Zazenski @kathryn.zazenski

 Monika Gabriela Dorniak is a German-Polish artist and researcher with an interdisciplinary background in fine arts, choreography, psychology, and design.
 She often merges media—specifically performance, (textile) sculpture, and multimedia.
-In her practice-based research, Dorniak explores the structures of the Self through a multifaceted analysis of body, mind, and environment, considering the regressive histor of nature’s domination and social power structures.
+In her practice-based research, Dorniak explores the structures of the Self through a multifaceted analysis of body, mind, and environment, considering the regressive history of nature’s domination and social power structures.
 Her auto-ethnographic research on intergenerational trauma, migration, and belonging is advanced through ongoing collaborations with scientists and communities as part of socially engaged commissions, including Counterpoints Arts in London (2021–2022).

 Dorniak has presented her works at international institutions such as Kesselhaus at Kindl Berlin (48 Stunden Neukölln, 2024), Nationalgalerie Vilnius (2023), Drugo Mare in Rijeka (2022), Uferstudios Berlin (2021), Kommunale Galerie Bärenzwinger in Berlin (2019), Tate Exchange at Tate Modern London (2017 & 2018), Arts Catalyst in London (2016), and